-Advancing Pretrial Policy and Research (APPR) is pleased to offer a free virtual training on Quality Assurance and the Public Safety Assessment.
-The training will take place on Wednesday, March 20, 2026, from 1 to 2:00 p.m.
+Advancing Pretrial Policy and Research (APPR) is offering a free virtual training: Strengthening Pretrial Responses to DV/IPV in DuPage County, Illinois: An Introduction to APPR’s DV/IPV Self-Assessment.
+The training will take place on Wednesday, May 20, 2026, from 1 to 2:00 p.m.
 ET.

 About the Training